 If you have an exported Custom Node file, you can also import that Custom Node into your application by clicking the "Import" button and selecting the file.
-Losant has a catalog of useful Custom Nodes available on GitHub.
+Losant has a catalog of useful nodes available on GitHub.

-Creating a Custom Node is very similar to building a cloud workflow; however, there are a number of additional properties that go into configuring a Custom Node.
+Creating a Custom Node is very similar to building an application workflow; however, there are a number of additional properties that go into configuring a Custom Node.

 All of these properties are version-specific unless otherwise noted.